helrond/songs/_posts/2024-12-20-what-a-fire.md

 You took in everything the world had to give
 With wonder and curiosity
-With the radio on and the news laid out
+You had the radio on and the paper piled up
-There was never enough to see
+In search of history

 <div class="chorus">CHORUS</div>